-Service Type: Extended State Plan Service
+Service Type: Extended State Plan Service Service Name: Specialized Medical Equipment

-Service Name: Nursing

-Home Health Agencies

-In accordance with IAC 441-Chapter 77: home health agencies are eligible to participate with Iowa Medicaid provided they are certified to participate in the Medicare program (Title XVII of the Social Security Act sections 1861(o) and 1891).
-These sections establish the conditions that an Home Health Agency must meet in order to participate in Medicare.

-Provider qualifications specified in the State Plan apply.

-- (1) At least 18 years of age.

-- (2) Qualified by training.

-- (3) Subject to background checks prior to direct service delivery.

-Iowa Department of Human Services, Iowa Medicaid Enterprise, Provider Services Unit
+Medical Equipment and Supply dealers

+441-77.10(249A) All dealers in medical equipment and appliances, prosthetic devices and medical supplies in Iowa or in other states are eligible to participate in the program.

+Enrolled as a provider in the Medicaid program

+For this service the department does not have specific standards for subcontracts or providers regarding training, age limitations, experience or education, other than what would be contained in statute or administrative rules for this provider.
+Contracting agencies are responsible to ensure that the contractor is qualified and reliable.
+Case Managers are responsible to monitor service provision to ensure services are provided in a safe and effective manner.

+Upon enrollment and every four years

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).
+Service Type:
-Supports for Participant Direction

-The waiver provides for participant direction of services as specified in Appendix E. Indicate whether the waiver includes the following supports or other supports for participant direction.
+Supports for Participant Direction The waiver provides for participant direction of services as specified in Appendix E. Indicate whether the waiver includes the following supports or other supports for participant direction.

 Support for Participant Direction:

 Financial Management Services

 Alternate Service Title (if any):

-Financial Management Services
+Financial Management Service

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

-12 Services Supporting Self-Direction 12010 financial management services in support of self-direct
+12 Services Supporting Self-Direction 12010 financial management services in support of self-direction

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new wai ver that replaces an existing waiver.
-Select one :

-Service is included in approved waiver.
-There e is no change in service specifications.

-Service is included in approved waiver.
-The s service specifications have been modified.

-Service is not included in the approved waive er.

-The Financial Management Service (FMS) is necessary for all members choosing the self-direction option, and will be available only to those who self direct.
-The FMS will enroll as a Medicaid Provider.
+The Financial Management Service (FMS) is necessary for all members choosing the self-direction option, and is available only to those who self direct.
+The FMS is enrolled as a Medicaid Provider.
 The FMS will receive Medicaid funds in an electronic transfer and will pay all service providers and employees electing the self-direction option.
-The FMS services are provided to ensure that the individualized budgets are managed and distributed according to the budget developed by each member and to facilitate the employment of service workers by members.
-The Iowa Department of Human Services will designate the Financial Management Service entities as Organized health care delivery system.
+The FMS services are provided to ensure that the individualized budgets are managed and distributed according to the budget developed by each member and to facilitate the employment of service workers.
+For those members who self-direct, the FMS will: